-NOTE 10.
+NOTE 12.
 SUBSEQUENT EVENTS

-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the consolidated balance sheet date up to the date that the consolidated financial statements were issued.
+Based upon this review, other than as described below or within these financial statements, the Company did not identify any subsequent events that would have required adjustment or disclosure in the consolidated financial statements.